civisanalytics/civis-python/docs/source/user_guide.rst

 There are two entrypoints for working with the Civis API.
-The first is the ``civis`` namespace, which contains tools for typical workflows in a user friendly-manner.
-For example, you may want to perform some tranformation on your data in Python that might be tricky to code in SQL.
+The first is the ``civis`` namespace, which contains tools for typical workflows in a user friendly manner.
+For example, you may want to perform some transformation on your data in Python that might be tricky to code in SQL.
 This code downloads data from Civis, calculates the correlation between all the columns and then uploads the data back into Civis: